Comes from a place of safety and security that only a home can bring

 - Understand and implement current HFHI policies and their impact on GCHFH.

-- Responsible for all reporting to HFHI – Annual, quarterly, FlexCAP, SHOP, and others as needed.
+- Ultimately responsible for all reporting to HFHI – Annual, quarterly, FlexCAP, SHOP, and others as needed.

 Committee support and guidance